utsanjan/Communify/README.md

 -	The database used here is robust, reliable, and fast so that users don't need to wait much.
 -	User verification email gets sent to the user's provided email address after registration.
 -	There is no case of redundancy in the database so it will not take extra memory space.
--	Password recovery system is also provided in case the user forgets the password.
+-	Password recovery system is also provided if the user forgets the password.
 -	Better component design to get better performance at peak time.
 - Secure access to confidential data by user name and password.
--	This application can be accessed from any type of platform.
+-	This application can be accessed from any platform.
 -	24 X 7 application server runtime availability.

 #### [📑 Bachelor's Project Thesis PDF Download](https://bit.ly/3VvMBjT)